 You're rocking it at work.
 You've racked up many measurable job accomplishments.
-Why then haven't you received the raise you want?
+So why haven't you received the raise you want?

 Maybe Madison's example will provide some clues.
-When she emailed me for pay raise advice, Madison described her waiting scenario:
+When emailing me for pay raise advice, she described her waiting scenario:

 Almost two years ago, I was hired as an Accounts Receivables Manager for a property management company.
 I never received, nor asked for, a performance review, thinking it would naturally occur.
 I am past my year and a half mark, and I now believe that I am underpaid for the value of my work…